MILWAUKEE AREA TECHNICAL COLLEGE

 Question 2: Is your program plan’s program summary status “Anticipated Complete”?

 Access your program plan on INFOnline to view your program plan’s program summary status.
-Your program plan will indicate one of the following three program summary statuses: In Progress, Anticipated Complete or Complete.
 Check the box of the active program from which you wish to graduate then click “Submit” to view the program plan.
 Scroll down to view the “Program Summary” status.
+Your program plan will indicate one of the following three program summary statuses: In Progress, Anticipated Complete or Complete.
+Program Entry requirements that have not been met can be disregarded if you are already admitted to the program.
 If the program summary status is “Anticipated Complete” then you can answer “Yes” to Question 2.
 If the status is “Complete” then you may apply for graduation, but you may not be eligible to participate in the commencement ceremony.

-NOTE: If you plan to complete your program with the summer semester, your program summary status may be “In Progress.”
+NOTES: If you plan to complete your program with the summer semester, your program summary status may be “In Progress.”
 This is acceptable and you may answer “Yes” to Question 2.
+Program Entry requirements that have not been met can be disregarded if you are already officially admitted to the program.

 If your answer to Question 2 is: